 Do you even have to go to college to become an expert in personal finance?

 Why is personal finance important?

-Because money plays a part in most every aspect of our lives.
+Personal finance is important since money plays a part in almost every aspect of our lives.

-The more educated you can be with money, the better off you will be.
+The more educated you can be with money, the more secure your financial future will be.